NEK-RA/flutter_material_palette/README.md

 Also there is available web version: [https://nek-ra.github.io/flutter_material_palette/](https://nek-ra.github.io/flutter_material_palette/)

 P.S.: It's available because Flutter can provide web output while all project dependecies have web support.

+## Warning

+I'm using this project to learn Flutter and few related packages.
+That's why something may be wrong, incorrect and so on.
+If you found any problem or have advices how to improve app - welcome to issues :)

 ## Download